Izatha heroica

 Izatha heroica is a moth of the family Oecophoridae.
 It is endemic to New Zealand, where it is widespread in the west part of the South Island.
 It has been collected in southern beech forests but larvae have been reared on dead kanuka or manuka bushes.

 Taxonomy

 This species was first described by Alfred Philpott in 1926 using a female specimen taken at Flora River, Mount Arthur in January.
 The holotype specimen is held at the New Zealand Arthropod Collection.
-Later that year Charles E. Clarke, thinking he was describing a new species, discussed and named the species Izatha toreuma.
+Later that year Charles Edwin Clarke, thinking he was describing a new species, discussed and named the species Izatha toreuma.
 Clarke used a male specimen obtained from Arthurs Pass in January.
 This specimen is held at the Auckland War Memorial Museum.
 This name was synonymised by George Hudson in 1928.

 Description

 Philpott described the female of the species as follows: